Jessica

 What are the types of warranty deed?

-The legal document guarantees that the grantor (or seller) is the legal owner of the property and no other person has an interest in the same property unless otherwise stated on the deed.
+This legal document guarantees that the grantor (or seller) is the legal owner of the property and no other person has an interest in the property, unless otherwise stated on the deed.

-The guarantee offered through the General Deed is not limited to the time period for which the grantor owned property.
-This implies that the grantor can be held liable for title problems existing prior to as well as during his ownership.
+The guarantee offered in the General Deed is not limited to the time the grantor owned property.
+The grantor can be held liable for any title problems existing before they owned the property, as well as during ownership.

-1. Present Covenant: This represents the grantor's promise that he has legal hold over the title and possession and can claim both when required.
-The grantor's promise that the title is clear and free of lien is also a part of this covenant.
+A General Deed includes 6 types of covenants (agreements between the parties involved) divided into the following categories:- Present Covenant: This represents the grantor's promise that he has legaltitle and possession to the property.
+The grantor's promise that the title is clear and free of any liens is also part of this covenant.

-If the grantee finds out that someone else owns interest in property, which is not disclosed in the deed, then he has the right to sue the grantor.
-Besides, if there is a cloud or defect in property-title such as tax lien, mortgage claim, judgment etc, then the grantee or buyer can hold the grantor or seller liable.
+If the grantee finds out that someone else owns interest in property that was not listed in the title record, then they have the right to sue the grantor.
+If there is a defect in property-title such as a tax lien, mortgage claim, judgment, etc, then the grantee or buyer can hold the grantor or seller liable if the defect was not present in the title record.

 The Special/Limited or Statutory Warranty Deed does not offer as much protection as the General deed.